stelar-eu/GenericNER/README.md

 # Welcome

-To the NER GUI developed for EU-funded STELAR project.
+To the Named Entity Recognition and Linking pipeline UI.
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](Figures/dashboard.png)

 ## --README file under construction--